 Is your running foot strike causing running injuries?
 Should you change how you land on your feet?
-Would a different foot strike help you run faster?
-Read this article to get the information you need to make an informed decision.
+Would a different foot strike help you run faster and with less injuries?
+Get all the information you need to make an informed decision here.

-The foot strike has become a hot topic in the world of runners.
-I have researched this subject to learn about the issue and to determine if either particular method is more conducive to efficient, injury-free running.
-As the foot is the only point of contact while running, it is essential to understand how your foot strike can affect your entire body.
+The foot strike has been a hot topic in the world of runners in recent years.
+I have spent much time researching this issue to determine if either particular method is more conducive to efficient, injury-free running.
+As the foot is the only point of contact while running, it is essential to understand how our foot strike affects our entire body.

 There are numerous opinions and an abundance of advice available regarding the desired running foot strike and there are proposed reasons for why variations exist.
-Some say your foot strike is an individual thing that your were born with.
-Others say that the type of shoe you wear determines your foot strike and still others will say it depends entirely on your running form.
-Hopefully, the following will provide you with the information you need to help you decide if you want to change your foot strike or if best left well enough alone.
+Some say our foot strike is innate and shouldn't be messed with.
+Others say that the type of shoe you wear determines your foot strike and still others will say it depends entirely on your running form and how you have trained.
+Hopefully, the following will provide you with the information you need to help you decide if you want to change your foot strike or not.

 The three foot landing positions common for runners are: heel strike, forefoot strike and mid-foot strike.
 A heel striker lands heel first followed by the forefoot.
 A forefoot striker lands on the ball of the foot followed by the heel.
-A mid-foot striker lands with the whole foot whereby the forefoot and the heel land almost simultaneously.
+A mid-foot striker lands on the forefoot and heel almost simultaneously.

 Many consider the mid-foot strike as being an intermediate landing as it a variation of both of the extremes: heel striking and forefoot striking.
 It is a middle of the range landing which will probably change over time as the runner moves towards either end of the range.
 Lieberman et al. (2010) For this reason, we will only compare heel striking and forefoot striking.